spotlightpa/poor-richard/content/news/2025-02-11-SPLHARRISBUDGET0225.md

 +++
-blurb = "Join us February 20 with Rep. Jordan Harris to discuss Gov. Shapiro’s latest Pa. budget proposal and what happens next on weed, transit, education, and more." byline = "Spotlight PA Staff" description = "Join us February 20 with Rep. Jordan Harris to talk Pa.’s latest budget proposal and what happens next on weed, education, and more." event-date = 2025-02-20T18:00:00-05:00 event-title = "BUDGET QUESTIONS: Ask a top PA Democrat about Shapiro’s latest pitch" event-url = "https://zoom.us/webinar/register/WN_iTNCxmiESO-veclcuvwVpQ"
+blurb = "Join us Feb.
+20 with Rep. Jordan Harris to discuss Gov. Shapiro’s latest Pa. budget proposal and what happens next on weed, transit, education, and more." byline = "Spotlight PA Staff" description = "Join us Feb.
+20 with Rep. Jordan Harris to talk PA’s latest budget proposal and what happens next on weed, education, and more." event-date = 2025-02-20T18:00:00-05:00 event-title = "BUDGET QUESTIONS: Ask a top PA Democrat about Shapiro’s latest pitch" event-url = "https://zoom.us/webinar/register/WN_iTNCxmiESO-veclcuvwVpQ"